 This guide is for financial advisers only.
-It mustn't be distributed to, or relied on by, customers.
-It's based on our understanding of legislation as at 6 April 2024.
+It must not be distributed to, or relied on by, customers.
+The information on this page is based on our understanding of legislation as at 6 April 2024.

 For many years, pilot trusts (often referred to as spousal bypass trusts, as they’re commonly used for this purpose) have been a popular destination for pension lump sum death benefits.
 They allow the trustees (which could include a spouse) to have control in accessing and distributing the pension funds at their discretion without actually adding the funds to a spouse’s estate and causing a possible IHT problem further down the line.
 The death benefit flexibility now available, in particular the ability to pass funds down the generations within a tax-advantaged registered pension scheme, will likely mean that pilot trusts are less popular in future and in some cases may be redundant.